What Is a Fluorescein Eye Stain Test?

-You doctor may recommend a fluorescein eye stain test if he or she suspects you have abrasions, or scratches, on your cornea.
+Your doctor may recommend a fluorescein eye stain test if they suspect you have abrasions, or scratches, on your cornea.

 The cornea is a clear surface that covers your outer eye.
-It is made up of cells and proteins.
+It’s made up of cells and proteins.
 Unlike most of your body’s other tissues, the cornea contains no blood vessels.
-It is protected and nourished by tears.
+It’s protected and nourished by lubrication such as tears.

-It has two main functions—to protect the eye from dust, germs, and other harmful irritants; and to permit and direct light as it enters the eye.
+It has two main functions: to protect your eye from harmful irritants such as dust and germs, and to direct light as it enters your eye.

-Your ophthalmologist (eye doctor) will use either a small eyedropper or piece of blotting paper to place dye into your eye.
-He or she will ask you to blink several times to allow the dye to completely cover the surface of the cornea.
-Blinking spreads the dye throughout your tear film—the wet surface of your eyeball that lubricates and protects the eye.
+Your ophthalmologist (eye doctor) will use either a small eyedropper or piece of blotting paper to place the dye into your eye.
+They’ll ask you to blink several times to allow the dye to spread over the surface of the cornea.
+Blinking spreads the dye throughout your tear film — the wet surface of your eyeball that lubricates and protects the eye.
 The tear film is made up of water, oil, and mucus.

 You may feel a slight stinging sensation when the dye is first applied.
-After a few moments though, the dye will feel like normal liquid on the eye and will no longer be uncomfortable.
+After a few moments, the dye will feel like normal liquid on the eye and will no longer be uncomfortable.
+Your eye surface may have a light yellow appearance.

-The doctor will then shine a cobalt-blue light onto your eye.
-The combination of this light and the dye will make any abnormalities or abrasions on the cornea appear green.
-From this, your ophthalmologist will be able to determine the location of any problems and evaluate the level of damage.
+Your ophthalmologist will then shine a cobalt-blue light onto your eye through a tool made for examining eyes.
+This tool is called a slit-lamp or ophthalmoscope.
+The combination of this light and the dye will highlight any abnormalities or abrasions on the cornea.
+From this, your ophthalmologist can determine the location of any problems and evaluate the level of damage.

-If your eye is healthy and the cornea is undamaged, the dye will remain in the film on the surface of your eye and not cause areas to turn green.
+If your eye is healthy and your cornea is undamaged, the dye will appear smooth across the entire surface of your eye.

-- a poke in the eye from a fingernail, make-up brush, or other object
+- trauma to your eye, such as from a fingernail, make-up brush, or other object

-- dust, ash, or dirt that has blown into the eye
+- dust, ash, or dirt that has blown into your eye

 - a chemical burn